Abdullahi Ibrahim Alhassan: Nacional

 In 2018, Alhassan joined Portuguese club Nacional.

 Beerschot

 In the summer of 2022, Alhassan signed a two-year contract with Beerschot in Belgium.

 Return to Portugal

 On 4 July 2024, Alhassan returned to Portugal and signed a two-year deal with Boavista.
 Alhassan left the club on 1 September 2024, as Boavista was unable to lift the ban on registering new players by the end of the transfer window.
 He subsequently joined Leixões.
+On 27 June 2025, Alhassan signed a two-year contract with Liga Portugal 2 club Lusitânia.

+Iberia 1999

+In early July 2026, Erovnuli Liga club Iberia 1999 announced the signing of Alhassan.

 International career

 Alhassan has represented Nigerian youth teams at the U-17 and U-20 level.
 He was part of the Nigeria at the CAF U-20 Championship 2015.
 He made four appearances as the Nigerian team went on to win the championship.
-In May 2017, he was called up to the Nigeria national football team.
+In May 2017, he was called up to the Nigeria national team.